 New Mexico’s Water Quality Standards, codified at 20.6.4 NMAC, define water quality goals by designating uses for rivers, streams, lakes and other surface waters, setting criteria to protect those uses, and establishing antidegradation provisions to preserve water quality.
-The standards are adopted through a rulemaking process by the Water Quality Control Commission ("WQCC"), then approved by the United States Environmental Protection Agency (U.S. EPA) for purposes under the federal Clean Water Act.
+The standards are adopted by the Water Quality Control Commission ("WQCC") through a rulemaking process, making them effective for state purposes.
+Then the rule is submitted to the United States Environmental Protection Agency (U.S. EPA) for approval under the federal Clean Water Act.
 The process for developing and amending water quality standards is outlined in the State's approved Water Quality Management Plan and Continuing Planning Process.

 There are several types of water quality standards amendments.
 They are as follows:

 - Use Attainability Analysis (“UAA”) - Amends a Designated Use to one with less stringent criteria.

 - Existing Use Analysis (or equivalent) - Amends a Designated Use to one with more stringent criteria.